 Will volunteering cost me anything?

 You may be put off volunteering due to concerns about the cost of travelling to volunteer.
 Many organisations will pay volunteer expenses to cover things like reasonable travel costs.
-If you would like information about volunteering opportunities which cover expenses please get in touch and we can advise you based on your circumstances.

 Will Volunteering affect my benefits?